Open the roster backup page

 Result when no key

-Omitting keys is the only way to see the authentication code for each confidant.
+Omitting keys is the only way to see the confidant code for each confidant.
 The file, just as you have named it is found in your MarpxPrivacy directory.
 Print a copy if you must.
 Caution: You do not want anyone else to see this file.
 For the sake of security, get it off your computer as quickly as possible.
 Leaving a plain text list of your confidants where it can be accessed by others invites hacking of all kinds of files and messages exchanged with any of your confidants.

 Your plain text roster file looks something like this: